HuangWenSheng/vscode-docs/docs/python/tutorial-django.md

 DateApproved: 03/07/2019
 MetaDescription: Python Django tutorial demonstrating IntelliSense, code navigation, and debugging for both code and templates in Visual Studio Code, the best Python IDE.
 ---
-# Django Tutorial in Visual Studio Code
+# 使用 VS Code 开发 Django 项目指南

 Django is a high-level Python framework designed for rapid, secure, and scalable web development.
 Django includes rich support for URL routing, page templates, and working with data.